Strategy11/formidable-forms/readme.txt

 * Tweak: Use css to make the conditional logic field options shorter instead of truncating in the form builder
 * Tweak: Use function to convert field object to array during in_section migration.
 * Tweak: Avoid errors after Lookup field is deleted and other fields watched that Lookup field.
-* Fix: Do not delete values in frm_item_metas table for all fields selected in Create Post action (such as the conditional logic).
+* Fix: Do not delete values in frm_item_metas table for all fields selected in create front-end Post action (such as the conditional logic).
 * Fix: Show the correct option label for a blank value.
 Previously option label for "0" saved value was displaying.
 * Fix: Compact file upload field wasn't aligned with other fields in the row
 * Fix: Evaluate date strings the same way in view filters and inline conditions for date fields